 UTI Recovery And Specific Organisms

 The journey to complete healing from a chronic or recurrent UTI is often met with highs and lows.
 Sometimes a cause as to why either occurs is not identified.
-Although it is typical for patients with a UTI to not have a consistent improvement in symptoms, Professor Malone-Lee focuses on the cell counts and graphs to determine if overall progress is being made.
+Although it is typical for patients with a UTI to not have a consistent improvement in symptoms, Professor Malone-Lee focused on the cell counts and graphs to determine if overall progress is being made.

 The term for these highs and lows with an overall improvement is damped oscillation.
 The WBC and epithelial cell counts may have many peaks and valleys throughout treatment, but as long as the peaks become lower as treatment progresses, the professor considers the overall trend a positive sign.

 It’s common for patients to experience symptom flares throughout treatment, and when they arise they can be quite discouraging.
-But as long as damped oscillation is taking place, Professor Malone-Lee believes the current treatment is appropriate and the symptoms will calm down over time.
+But as long as damped oscillation is taking place, Professor Malone-Lee believed the current treatment is appropriate and the symptoms will calm down over time.

 The limitations of standard urine cultures are well documented, so the professor does not currently use any diagnostic tests to identify specific organisms.
 While organism identification tests are not used, his team has observed a relationship between a group of patients who responds well to a specific class of antibiotics.